 - 3.1.
 The site is currently two open fields separated by a belt of trees, bordered by existing housing areas.
-The proposed development is the construction of 92 residential dwellings, with associated infrastructure. - 3.2.
-This impact assessment is intended to evaluate the direct and indirect impacts on the trees on the site in relation to the proposed development. - 3.3.
-Any potentially damaging activities proposed in the vicinity of retained trees are identified, such that mitigation to significantly reduce or avoid this impact can be detailed in the Arboricultural Method Statement and Tree Protection Plan. - 3.4.
-The tree survey for the site is at Appendix 2 of the Tree Report for the site ACD reference VYH24567ts. - 3.5.
-This assessment is based upon the supplied layout drawing by FINC Architects ref: 24.1945.1000 rev AC.
+The proposed development is the construction of 89 residential dwellings, with associated infrastructure. - 3.2.
+This impact assessment is intended to evaluate the direct and indirect impacts on the trees on the site in relation to the proposed development.
+Any potential tree impacts are identified as per BS5837:2012 section 5.4, and details are given of proposed mitigation. - 3.3.
+Any potentially damaging activities proposed in the vicinity of retained trees are identified, such that mitigation to significantly reduce or avoid this impact can be detailed in the Arboricultural Method Statement and Tree Protection Plan as recommended in BS5837:2012 section 5.4.2. - 3.4.
+The development proposals are in accordance with BS5837:2012 'Trees in relation to design, demolition and construction - Recommendations'.
+Adequate protection can be provided to ensure all retained trees are protected throughout the development. - 3.5.
+The tree survey for the site is at Appendix 2 of the Tree Report for the site ACD reference VYH24567ts. - 3.6.
+This assessment is based upon the supplied layout drawing by FINC Architects ref: 24.1945.1000 rev T. - 3.7.

-3.6.
 Evaluation of impact of proposed tree losses